-\\This course is only taught at Thunder Basin High School\\
+This course is only taught at Thunder Basin High School

 Course Number 534631 This course is a study of the creation, development, and Credit Type Social Studies functionality of our political system in the United States.
 The basis Grade Level 12 of the class is rooted in constitutional development as a function of our overall political system.
 Students will study the three Credit 1⁄2 credit branches of government and also complete an in-depth look at Course Length Semester Course both the United States and Wyoming Constitutions.
-Fee None This course fulfills the manufacture for American Courses at This course fulfills the requirements for American Government for graduation and the Hathaway scholarship.
-Meets Hathaway American Government To graduation and the nathaway sonoidiship.
+Fee None This course fulfills the generalization of the American Course and Course Level College This course fulfills the requirements for American Government for graduation and the Hathaway scholarship.
+Meets Hathaway American Government To graduation and the nathaway soliolarship.
 Success Curriculum The memorandum of understanding between Gillette Prerequisite College US History College and Campbell County School District is renewed annually.
 Courses offered are subject to change at any time at the Gillette Concurrent Enrollment POLS 1000 - 3 college credits College discretion.